Modernly designed attic bathroom in Shirland

 The minimum height you require for a loft conversion is 2.2 metres, and you can quickly measure this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be high enough to convert.
 Victorian houses tend to be lower than those developed from the 1930s onwards, so may not have adequate head height.

 Many people overlook to factor in modifications to the flooring underneath the loft area when preparing a conversion.
 It’s worth having a think about where the staircase is most likely to go and just how much room it might use up.
-Even a well-designed space-saving staircase might use up a large chunk of a room, so ensure you have space you’re content to lose.
+Even a well-designed space-saving staircase might use up a large piece of a room, so ensure you have space you’re content to lose.

 What kind of loft conversions are there?